eACLS Logo

 Who can teach the eACLS™ course?

-The didactic portion of the course does not require an instructor for the renewal course.
+The didactic portion of the course does not require an instructor.
 All of the content normally covered through instructor lectures in a traditional ACLS renewal course is covered via the eACLS™ online course.
 The only "instructors" needed would be for the eACLS™ skills stations, which must be completed at an eACLS™ Education Center.

 Back to Top

-Here is what a graduate of the eACLS™ Course had to say:
+Here is what one eACLS™ user had to say:

 "With all the mandated requirements for fire departments, there is not enough time or space to provide training in the traditional classroom manner.
 As the nurse consultant to the Sacramento Fire Department, I have found eACLS to be the perfect solution to provide up-to-date needed information to our 300+ paramedics.
 The paramedics also like this method of learning because they can take the course at their own pace, review the materials at the station instead of a classroom setting, and complete the course over a period of time.
 The tracking log for record keeping is also very handy."